HadrienMarcellin/Road_detection/README.md

 The project depends on many external libraries that help us compute tough tasks.
 Here is the list of which your environment must satisfy before you run the code.

-- `numpy` : allows different kind of operation on multi-dimensional arrays.
+- `numpy` : Allows different kind of operations on multi-dimensional arrays.
-- `imageio`: allows to load and save images.
+- `imageio`: Allows to load and save images.
-- `Keras` : allows a simplified use of 'Tensorflow' library.
+- `Keras` : Allows a simplified use of 'Tensorflow' library.
-- `Tensorflow` : allows to model and train a neural network
+- `Tensorflow` : Allows to model and train a neural network
-- `matplotlib` : allows to display results under graphs or images.
+- `matplotlib` : Allows to display results under graphs or images.
+It ùalso provide tools to load images.
-- `tqdm`: allows to display loading bars.
+- `tqdm`: Allows to display loading bars in 'for' loop.
-- `PIL`:
-- `scikit-image` :
+- `scikit-image` : Provides tools to process rgb and greyscale images.
-- `scipy`:
+- `scipy`: Provides tools to save images.
+- `sklearn` : Provides computations for f1 score and other metrics.
+- `pickle` : Provides tools to save the history of the trained model.

 ## Run